top of page

 Here’s a simple example to inspire your own planning:

-Monday: Grilled chicken, quinoa salad with cucumber and tomato, steamed green beans
+• Monday: Grilled chicken, salad with cucumber and tomato, steamed veggies

-Wednesday: Baked salmon, roasted sweet potatoes, mixed greens salad
+• Wednesday: Baked salmon, roasted sweet potatoes, mixed greens salad-my grandson's favorite!

-Thursday: Whole wheat pasta with marinara sauce and turkey meatballs, side of sautéed spinach
+• Thursday: Whole wheat pasta with marinara sauce and turkey meatballs,

 Snacks can include fresh fruit, yogurt, nuts, or sliced veggies with hummus.